 What is VAT?

 Staying VAT compliant is always the big issue.
-Every European country has its own authorities, rules, regulations, requirements and documents.
+Every country has its own authorities, rules, regulations, requirements and documents.
 To stay VAT compliant in the UK, consult a tax expert and together, the best solution for you and your business can be created.
 Now back to the VAT rates.

 VAT rates in the United Kingdom